Thank you for stopping by.

 Without paying somebody to put your money at risk.

-I don’t need to use any licenses these days, because I don’t need to put your money at risk to guarantee you a successful retirement.
+I don’t need to use any high level licenses these days, (just my insurance licenses) because I don’t need to put your money at risk to guarantee you a successful retirement.

 Today, there are strategies out there that have absolutely no fees.

-These strategies can consistently produce better results than most managed money out there.
+These strategies can produce better results than most managed money out there.

 Why would you pay someone along the lines of a Morgan Stanley or a Fisher investments or an Edward Jones to manage your money when 90% of them have never beat the S&P 500?